techidaily/site-hardware-tips/source/_posts/1723862807674-gamers-check-out-the-stylish-and-high-performance-features-of-gigabyte-aorus-fo32u2p-our-full-review-inside.md

 | Color Temp          | Normal             |

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Gaming and Hands-on

  The Spectrum Black 27’s main selling point is its Gorilla Glass front layer, which is supposed to make blacks deeper.
 OLED blacks are already about as black as can be, so, in practice, this is a subtle thing.
 Lining up an Alienware AW3225QF 32-inch display next to it made the Dough look slightly blacker.
 It’s subtle, and it depends on how ambient light hits the screen.
 But the Gorilla Glass makes a positive impact.
 Though it is shiny, it is also coated to reduce glare and it does this effectively.
 I liked the way it resisted fingerprints too.
 Though I am not a screen toucher, other users I know frequently touch the screen when pointing things out.
 It drives me crazy, but it’s a thing.
 I would pay the extra $200 for Gorilla Glass over a matte finish.